rackerlabs/docs-offerings/docs/getting-started/examples/generate-auth-token.rst

 -  If your account was created via http://www.rackspace.co.uk, it is a UK-based account.

-Notice that you authenticate using a special URL for Cloud authentication services.
+Notice that you authenticate by using a special URL for Cloud authentication services.
 For example, you may use ``https://identity.api.rackspacecloud.com/v2.0/tokens``, as shown in the following Authenticate Request examples.
 Note that the ``v2.0`` component in the URL indicates that you are using version 2.0 of the Cloud Auth API.

-**Example: cURL Authenticate Request: XML**
+**Example: cURL authenticate request: XML**

 .. code::